 Salt, to taste

-1. If you are using prepackaged steamed beets, skip to step 3.
+1. If you are using prepackaged steamed beets for the beet potato salad, skip to step 3.
 If using raw beets, preheat the oven to 400º F. Line a glass loaf pan with a large piece of non-stick aluminum foil.
 Add the raw beets.